gwpy/gwpy/docs/table/filter.rst

 those events in the first six months of 2019:

 .. code-block:: python
-   :name: pdpy-table-filter-function-example
+   :name: pydischarge-table-filter-function-example
    :caption: Filtering an `EventTable` using a filter function

-   >>> from pdpy.time import to_gps
+   >>> from pydischarge.time import to_gps
    >>> start = to_gps("Jan 2019")
    >>> end = to_gps("Jul 2019")
    >>> def q12_2019(column, interval):